KushagraShukla004/SQL-MY-NOTES/SQL (Structured Query Language).md

 ![SQLCommands](SS/SQLCommands.png)

 > `DESCRIBE` : considered a metadata command used to retrieve information about the structure of database objects, primarily tables.

+## Keys in SQL :

+**Primary Key :**
+- It is a column (or set of columns) in a table that uniquely identifies each row. (a unique id)
+- There is only 1 PK & it should be NOT null.

+**Foreign Key :**
+- A foreign key is a column (or set of columns) in a table that refers to the primary key in another table.
+- There can be multiple FKs.
+- FKs can have duplicate & null values.